NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 Notify the website owner of the blocking.
 If you cannot determine how to contact the website owner, lookup contact information for the domain via the [Whois database](https://whois.icann.org/en/lookup).
 Site owners disable **Browser** **Integrity Check** via the **Settings** tab of the **Security** app.

 {{<Aside type="note">}}
-Since the website owner performed the blocking, Cloudflare support cannot override a customer's security settings.
+Since the website owner performed the blocking, Khulnasoft support cannot override a customer's security settings.
 {{</Aside>}}